niklasnorin/red-thesis/source/17-method-implementation.md

 For example, writing a `1` to `/gpio3/value`, is stored inside `MemDB` as a map data structure, where `/gpio3/value` is the key to get the value `1`.

 ##### Shared vs. Private State
 The same `MemDB` is used to share state between multiple `GpioFS` instances.
-To support sharing the value while configuring the rest of the GPIO properties separetely, a prefix system is used.
+To support sharing the value while configuring the rest of the GPIO properties separately, a prefix system is used.

 All `/value`:s are saved as is, without prefixing, and so is shared among all `GpioFS` instances that use the same `MemDB` instance.